 Reenergized after filling their stomachs, the survivors turned the villa into a dance club while waiting for the bus to arrive.
 Waltzing around the room as Ella played the piano, the survivors’ display held an important message.
 Though their childhoods were stolen by war, their thirst for life has only increased in their old age.
 Not allowing the past or present evils to steal their joy, the survivors are determined to live the rest of their days in celebration.
 May we all learn to appreciate the small moments — they’re often the most impactful.

-Helping Hand Coalition extends its gratitude to Mila Kornich and her group for attending the day’s Shalom House event, along with the performers, volunteers, and guests who joined in this great morning!
+Helping Hand Coalition extends its gratitude to Mila Kornich and her group, The Promised Home, for attending the day’s Shalom House event, along with the performers, volunteers, and guests who joined in this great morning!

 “See how good and how pleasant it is for brothers to dwell together in unity.” ~ Psalm 133:1